linode/apl-core/docs/development.md

     C --> test[Kubernetes manifests]
 ```

+Form the diagram, Helmfile leverages the `raw` chart located at `charts/raw/` directory and populates values rendered in the `values/values/myapp-raw.gotmpl` file.

-**Note:** whenever the `*raw` anchor is used the release name must contain `-artifacts` postfix.
+> Whenever the `*raw` anchor is used the release name must contain `-artifacts` postfix.

 ## Adding maintenance Job or CronJob

 Sometimes it is not possible do define every app configuration parameter in a declarative way.
-If that is the case then you can use the `*jobs` anchor to define Helmfile release for both Kubernetes Job and CronJob.
+If that is the case then you can use the `*jobs` anchor to define Helmfile release for both Kubernetes Job and CronJob and execute tasks that finalize the app configuration.

 ```
 {{ readFile "snippets/templates.gotmpl" }}